arvenil/arvenil/README.md

 <!-- -->

-> *Just a great developer and a great team member to work with.8
+> *Just a great developer and a great team member to work with.*
 >
 > — <cite>Francisco Guijarro, Javascript Developer</cite>